AwalaApp/specs/rs000-core.md

 In terms of addressing, _host gateways_ and _private gateways_ MUST use the schemes `rngh` and `rngp`, respectively.
 For example, `rngh:example.com` or `rngh+grpc:example.com` (if using the [gRPC binding](rs008-cogrpc.md)).

+When using the [Relaynet Key Agreement protocol](rs003-key-agreement.md), the two gateways MUST maintain a single session across the different message types.

 #### Cargo

-Its purpose is to encapsulate one or more parcels, encrypting them with the target gateway's certificate.
+Its purpose is to encapsulate one or more parcels.
 Cargoes are serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the ASCII character "C" (for "cargo") as its _concrete message format signature_.
-Relayers and gateways MUST follow the post-deserialization validation listed in the RAMF specification.
+Relayers and gateways MUST enforce the post-deserialization validation listed in the RAMF specification.

+The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be encoded as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`), using either the target gateway's certificate (`KeyTransRecipientInfo`) or the [Relaynet Key Agreement protocol](rs003-key-agreement.md) parameters (`KeyAgreeRecipientInfo`).
+Extensions to this document MAY support additional CMS structures.

-The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains one or more parcels, and is serialized with the following binary sequence (with little-endian encoding), which is repeated for each parcel:
+The payload [plaintext](https://en.wikipedia.org/wiki/Plaintext) contains one or more parcels, and is serialized with the following binary sequence (in little-endian), which is repeated for each parcel:

 1. A 32-bit unsigned integer (4 octets) representing the length of the parcel.
 1. The parcel serialized in the RAMF.